Amarhaikal/little-lemon-reservation/README.md

 ### Running Tests

-The project includes comprehensive unit tests for the ReservationForm component using React Testing Library and Jest.
+The project includes comprehensive unit tests for the BookingForm component using React Testing Library and Jest.

 #### Run All Tests